Republic Bank: After Barclays

 In the 1970s, with pressure for local control of the banking industry, Barclays Bank began a process of divestment of shares.
 In 1977 Barclays Bank Trinidad and Tobago sold the majority of its shares locally.
 This prompted another name change, to Republic Bank Limited, on 1 April 1981.

 In 1989 Barclays sold its 41% holding to Colonial Life Insurance Co.
 (Trinidad).
 Colonial Life built up its holding to 46.7% and later reduced it to 34%.

 In 1992 RB and Grupo Acedo-Mendoza established Acedo-Mendoza Fincor C.A., a confirming house with offices in Venezuela and Colombia as well as Trinidad.
 RB established Republic Bank Trinidad and Tobago (Cayman) Limited, a wholly owned offshore bank.
 RB purchased 51% of the National Commercial Bank of Grenada Limited, a commercial banking operation with eight branches on the islands of Grenada, Carriacou and Petite Martinique.

 In 1994 RB purchased 23% of Bank of Commerce Trinidad and Tobago Limited.
 RB also purchased 20% of Canadian Imperial Bank of Commerce (West Indies) Holdings Limited.
 This gave RB linkages with the holding company's branches in the Caribbean islands of Barbados, St. Vincent, Antigua and Barbuda, St. Lucia and Jamaica.
 The shareholding is currently 14%.

-In 1996 RB bought another 31.14% of Bank of Commerce, taking its ownership up to 51.14%, making Bank of Commerce a subsidiary of Republic Bank.
+In 1996, RB bought another 31.14% of Bank of Commerce, taking ownership up to 51.14%, making Bank of Commerce a subsidiary of Republic Bank.

-In 1997 The purchase of approximately 10.9 million shares gave RB a total of 95.3% of Bank of Commerce.
+In 1997 The purchase of approximately 10.9 million shares gave RB a total of 95.3% of the Bank of Commerce.
 RB also acquired 47.5% of the shares of National Bank of Industry and Commerce (NBIC) from the government of Guyana.

 In 1999 RB established Republic Bank (Barbados) as an offshore bank to complement the operations of its Cayman Islands subsidiary.

 In 2003 RB acquired a 57% interest in the Barbados National Bank (BNB) in Barbados.
 RB also acquired 93% of the failed Banco Mercantil (est. 1984), the sixth largest bank in the Dominican Republic.
 It has since rebranded Banco Mercantil as Republic Bank (D.R.)
 S.A.
 This was the first of Republic Bank’s overseas subsidiaries to fully adopt the Republic Bank corporate identity.

 In 2006 RB rebranded NBIC as Republic Bank (Guyana).

 In 2007 Republic Bank (DR) sold its operations.
 The acquirer was Banco BHD of the Dominican Republic.

 In 2009, CL Financial (the parent of CLICO), had financial problems, and its shares came under the control of the Trinidad government.

 In 2012 Republic Bank, which had accumulated a 65% stake in Barbados National Bank, renamed it Republic Bank (Barbados).
 Also in 2012, RB acquired 8.79% of the shares of HFC Bank (Ghana).

 In 2013 RB acquired the remaining shares in Republic Bank (Barbados).
 Republic Bank delisted the shares of BNB from the Barbados Stock Exchange at end 2013.
 Also in 2013, RB increased its shareholding in HFC Bank (Ghana) to 40%, making it the largest single shareholder.